 Formation of blood clots in the deep veins such as the legs or pelvis are often caused by inactivity following surgery, long distance air travel, stroke, or a major accident that causes people to be bedridden for long periods of time.
 Blood flow in the veins depends on contraction of surrounding muscles, so with extended bed rest, the blood starts to pool and blood clots can easily form.

-Inflammation in superficial or surface veins, such as those used to insert IV lines in the arm or to draw blood, can produce pain, redness, swelling, warmth, and discomfort.
+Inflammation in superficial or surface veins, such as those used to insert IV lines in the arm or to draw blood, can produce pain, redness, swelling, warmth, discomfort, and rarely, fever.
 Blood clots that form in superficial veins rarely break loose and travel in the blood to cause blockage (in places such as the lungs).

 While many people with DVT have no signs or symptoms, the classic symptoms are: